ascholerChemeketa/cs160Reader/_sources/Algorithms/MergeSortEfficiency.rst

 Merge Sort Efficiency
 =================================

 So how efficient is Merge Sort?
 Well, for starters, remember that merging **n** items takes :math:`O(n)` work.
 In other words, merging 5 items takes ~5 units of work, merging 20 items, takes ~20 units of work, etc...
-Now lets do a rough analysis of how long it takes to do a merge sort on a list of length 1024.
+Now let's do a rough analysis of how long it takes to do a merge sort on a list of length 1024.

 All the hard work takes place as we merge the lists back together: